 See the library reading list for this module (Canterbury)

-An ability to execute and analyse critically the results of an experiment or investigation and draw valid conclusions.
-To evaluate the level of uncertainty in these results and compare them with expected outcomes, theoretical predictions or with published data; thereby to evaluate the significance of their results in this context
+Demonstrate an ability to execute and analyse critically the results of an experiment or investigation and draw valid conclusions.
+To evaluate the level of uncertainty in these results and compare them with expected outcomes, theoretical predictions or with published data; thereby to evaluate the significance of their results in this context.

 Back to top